silvhua/ChatGPT-sentiment-analysis/README.md

 <br>

 ### Sentiment Task
-For the basic sentiment analysis task, ChatGPT had a 73.7% accuracy: 5 out of 18 of its classifications differed from mine (though to be fair, not all comments fell neatly into one bucket).
+For the basic sentiment analysis task, GPT 3.5 had a 73.7% accuracy: 5 out of 18 of its classifications differed from mine (though to be fair, not all comments fell neatly into one bucket).

-This metric may seem okay at first, but looking more closely at the results, you can see that in all but 2 of the 19 cases, ChatGPT rated the sentiment as "positive".
+This metric may seem okay at first, but looking more closely at the results, you can see that in all but 2 of the 19 cases, GPT 3.5 rated the sentiment as "positive".
 Based on my "ground-truth" labelling, simply guessing "positive" sentiment to every comment would have been correct 63% of the time without a need to read the text.
-This means that ChatGPT may have lacked:
+This means that GPT 3.5 may have lacked:
 * the sensitivity to detect messages of negative sentiment.
 * the ability to differentiate between neutral and positive sentiment.